-Ken Charon was born in New York on July 26, 1954.
-He traveled to Europe at an early age with his family, and ended up calling Paris, France home from 1971-1983.
-During that time he studied art there, at the Academie Julian in Paris, as well as in Switzerland and at C.C.A.C. in Califomia.
-In I978 Ken went to the Seychelle Islands, off the coast of Africa in the Indian Ocean, on a painting expedition.
-During those seven months the vibrant island landscapes as well as the lifestyle captured his imagination.
-Before leaving Europe Ken exhibited his acrylic canvases several times in France, Switzerland and at the Salon des Illustrateurs in Paris in I983.
+Visualizing a better world, Ken Charon hopes to project positive change through the artwork he creates.
+Born in New York on July 26, 1954, Ken Charon called France home from 1971-1983.
+He studied art at the Academie Julian in Paris, as well as Switzerland and at C.C.A.C. in California.
+In I978, Ken went to the Seychelles, on a painting expedition.
+During those months, the vibrant island landscapes as well as lifestyle captured his imagination.

 Since moving to Hawaii in I984 Ken Charon’s paintings have been exhibited throughout the state.
 He has painted murals, which can be seen at Malia Puka O Kalani Church in Hilo.

 Ken enjoys working with Hawaii’s children and has done so since I986 with the Artists in the Schools program, as well as in private lessons and summer camps.